 2. Bareknuckle BBQ

 Bareknuckle BBQ is fast becoming a legendary Hastings dining experience.
 Expanding from its original outdoor location, Bareknuckle has now got more permanent digs on Pakowhai Road.
-Original hosts Jimmy and Tam Macken brought this slice of Texas to the Bay, the result of a research trip to learn how to pit-smoke ribs and brisket from some of the USA’s best barbecue masters.
-It’s southern American style BBQ, served as it would be in Texas and fingers are the best cutlery.
-Try the slow-cooked pork ribs, wood-smoked beef brisket, or authentic Mexican food with extra jalapeño if you’re feeling brave.
+Here you can dine al fresco in the garden ‘yard style' on Tex-Mex BBQ, served as it would be in the US.
+Fingers are the best cutlery.
+Try the slow-cooked pork spare ribs, beef brisket, or a chilli bowl with extra jalapeño if you’re feeling brave.

 3. Smith & Sheth